A basic SIR model using agent-based approach in Julia

 To recap the things related to the Julia language usage for building agent-based simulations I wanted to show in this post:

-• you can use either struct or mutable struct types depending on what style of data management pattern you prefer (I have shown both in this post); in general the choice will have performance implications — using immutable struct will tend to be faster in most cases — but as the Julia language is fast in general I recommend not to go for premature optimizations here, but rather use the patterns that are convenient for you as a developer;
+structormutable structtypes depending on what style of data management pattern you prefer (I have shown both in this post); in general the choice will have performance implications — using immutablestructwill tend to be faster in most cases — but as the Julia language is fast in general I recommend not to go for premature optimizations here, but rather use the patterns that are convenient for you as a developer; - usually it is most convenient if you create just one type of agent (here

-• finally let me comment that I could have easily made this simulation faster if I wanted to sacrifice code clarity (a pet pastime of many hard-core Julia uses 😄).
+Agent) and if you have subtypes of agents having different behavior to store this trait as a field in the this type (in our caseAgentTypeenum served as this trait); in a blog post I have written some time ago I discuss different possible patterns that could be used instead (with their performance implications), but what I show in this post should serve you well in 99% of cases from my experience; - finally let me comment that I could have easily made this simulation faster if I wanted to sacrifice code clarity (a pet pastime of many hard-core Julia uses 😄).
 This is a beauty of Julia that you can go really low-level in the performance critical code to optimize things (see e.g. my recent answer to this question on Stack Overflow ); however, as noted above — I usually recommend to go for such optimizations only if needed, as Julia is typically fast enough if you write the code just that follows how you think about the problem you solve, barring you do not respect general performance recommendations described here in the Julia manual.

 Reader feedback